Akash-152000/Sorting-Algorithm-Visualizer/README.md

 ```
 ## Running

-For now the code contains only two sorting algorithms
+For now the code contains only three sorting algorithms

 * Bubble Sort
 * Selection Sort